-- 1. For patients with an established physician-patient relationship includes: interfacility transfers, private physician office/clinic, urgent care center, etc. - A. Crew will confer with patient and physician or staff together to confirm patient destination prior to departing hospital, ED, private office, urgent care, or clinic - B. If the patient changes their destination decision after departing the hospital/office/clinic/urgent care contact must be made with the facility immediately to discuss the patient's requested change of destination - C. If accepted by the referring staff, the original destination facility (if previously made aware of and expecting the patient), must also be notified of the patient's requested change - D. If patient condition changes while enroute such that it necessitates a change in destination, this also must be immediately communicated (e.g. patient develops ST-segment elevation in route necessitating diversion to a PCI capable hospital) - 2.
-Prehospital personnel will refrain from persuading a patient's decision
+- 1. For patients with an established physician-patient relationship includes interfacility transfers, private physician office/clinic, urgent care center, etc. - A. Crew will confer with patient and physician or staff together to confirm patient destination prior to departing hospital, ED, private office, urgent care, or clinic - B. If the patient changes their destination decision after departing the hospital/office/clinic/urgent care center immediately contact the referring facility to discuss the patient's requested change of destination - C. If accepted by the referring staff, the original destination facility (if previously made aware of and expecting the patient), must also be notified of the patient's requested change - D. If patient condition changes while enroute such that it necessitates a change in destination, this also must be immediately communicated (e.g. patient develops ST-segment elevation in route necessitating diversion to a PCI capable hospital) - Prehospital personnel will refrain from persuading a patient's decision